benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 #### What's the story behind the sustainability of your cause?

 We are a non-for-profit organisation.
-This means that none of us take home any money for time that we put into WMOL; we all work on a voluntary basis on WMOL alongside our 'real' jobs.
+This means that none of us take home any money for the time that we put into WMOL.
+We all work on a voluntary basis on WMOL alongside our 'real' jobs.
 This means that all the money we raise goes directly towards covering the costs of the march as well as future events.

 Our income was generated via: